giovi321/NLD-booster-DJI/README.md

 **DOs and DON'Ts before the installation:**
 - **DO NOT** power on the booster module without proper cooling (active or passive)
   - When the drone is in flight, the airflow cools it down.
-When you are testing it.
 When you are testing it, there is absolutely zero cooling (unless you use a fan) and this will burn the module.
 - **DO NOT** power on the module without input or output signal
   - This means that when you test the booster module you MUST connect the antenna (output) and the signal from the drone or remote (input)
 - **DO** insulate all connections and solder joints